 This former town hall was renovated to a small hotel in 2002.
 It features 5 rooms, a cafe, and souvenir shop.

-Continuing brightened seventeenth century manor situated in the "Camino de Santiago" 2 km from "Triacastela" and located around "Vilavella".
+Seventeenth century manor situated in the "Camino de Santiago" 2 km from "Triacastela" and located around "Vilavella".
 Surrounded by a natural environment where ancient pilgrims carrying the limestone to grind in Arzúa and prepare the mortar for the Cathedral of Santiago de Compostela.

 The Pousada de Portomarín is an excellent choice for a stay in one of the jewel-cities of the Camino de Santiago de Compostela.
 Whether you are staying for tourism in the area of Portomarín-Ribeira Sacra, or if it is to take a break from Camino de Santiago, our hotel will provide you with the comfort and rest you are looking for.